-Talking about Uganda and its first impressions! - A British friend once told me that its people have very big smiles that you can quickly read into their warmth and welcoming nature - how awesome is that?
+Talking about Uganda and its first impressions! - A friend of mine from the United Kingdom once told me that the people of Uganda have very big smiles that you can quickly read into their warmth and welcoming nature - how awesome is that?

 Indeed those first impressions have always truly defined this beautiful country.
 Located in the heart of Africa, it is also known as the 'Pearl of Africa' after Sir Winston Churchill called it so - Surely it's got to be!